 What Is the Russell 2000?

-The average weighted market cap of a Russell 2000 company was $2.25 billion as of September 2019.
-Here’s how the major sectors of the Russell 2000 broke down at that time.
+The Russell 3000 includes the 3,000 largest publicly held companies by market capitalization, and the Russell 2000 tracks the smallest 2,000 among them.
+The average weighted market cap of a Russell 2000 company was $1.9 billion as of May 2020.
+Here’s how the major sectors of the Russell 2000 broke down at the end of 2020.

-Performance of the Russell 2000
+How the Russell 2000 Performs

-Here’s a look at the total annual returns of the Russell 2000 compared to the Russell 1000 and the S&P 500 since 2000.
+Here’s a look at the total annual returns of the Russell 2000 compared to the Russell 1000 (the large-cap portion of the Russell 3000) and the S&P 500 since 2000.

 Investing in the Russell 2000